-One of my first ideas on taking office was to send a questionnaire to all our members to learn, if possible, their views and suggestions.
+One of my first ideas on taking office was to end a questionnaire to all our members to learn, if possible, their view and suggestions.
 This proved impracticable.
-Our national organization does not have the name and addresses of and addresses of members-only a minor fraction of them.
-I learned, also, that a number of December of that a number of Departments lack the same information-no roster of members of the Departments lack the same information-no roster of members of the Department being maintained.
-In many cases no one knows who are the remainder the many cases no one knows who are the remainder the many cases no one knows who are the remainder the many cases no one knows who are the remainder the many cases no one knows who are the remainder the many cases no one knows who are the remainder the many cases no one knows who are the remainder the many cases no one knows who are the remainder the rem knows who are the members of a Camp except the Secretary-Treasurer.

-This may be an acceptable of a Camp except the Secretary-Treasurer.
-This may be an acceptable state of affairs, or no workable solution be apparent, but it seems to me to fall short of business-like technique.
-It should have further thought should have further thought.
+Our national organization does not have the name and addresses of members-only a minor fraction of them.
+I learned, also that a number of Departments leaf the same information-no roster of members of the Department being maintained.
+In many cases no one knows who are the members of a Camp except the Secretary-Treasurer.
+This may be an acceptable state of affairs, or no workable solution is apparent, but it seems to me to fall short of business-like technique.
+It should have further thought.